Barbell Zercher Squat

 Instructions

-• Set the barbell in the crooks of your elbows and clasp your hands if comfortable.
+• Set the barbell in the crooks of your elbows, using a rack or safe pickup height if available.

-• Stand tall with your feet in a squat stance.
+• Stand with your feet in a comfortable squat stance and your chest tall.

-• Brace your core and keep the bar close to your torso.
+• Brace your core hard and keep the elbows pulled in toward your torso.

-• Drive through your feet to stand back up.
+• Drive through the floor to stand back up without letting the bar drift forward.

 Tips & Tricks